Will planning checklist

-Make sure you give your executors a copy of your Will and keep a copy for yourself in a safe secure place.
-Let your loves ones know about any charitable gifts so they understand your wishes and to assist them being carried out.
-The Leukaemia Foundation also welcomes the opportunity to connect you and your loved ones with the work of the Leukaemia Foundation so they, too, can understand the value and impact of any future gifts.
+Make sure you give your executors a copy of your Will and keep a copy for yourself in a safe place.
+Let your loved ones know about any charitable gifts so they understand your wishes.
+The Leukaemia Foundation also welcomes the opportunity to connect your loved ones with our work, so they too can understand the value and impact of any future gifts.

 Checklist for your solicitor

 - Discuss provisions for family members, whether dependant or not.
 The Leukaemia Foundation understands loved ones come first.

 - Please ensure the correct wording is used and include our full name: The Leukaemia Foundation of Australia Limited ABN 57 057 493 017